Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 As can be seen, now the index values goes from 0 to 12.
 Resetting the index has now also *unlinked* the ``warm_temps`` DataFrame from the ``data``, meaning that it is not a view anymore but an independent Pandas object.

-When making selections, it is quite typical that pandas might give you warnings if you continue to work with the selected data without resetting the index or taking a copy when you make the selection.
-To demonstrate this, make the selection again and do a small change for the first value of the ``TEMP_CELSIUS`` column.
+When making selections, it is quite typical that pandas might give you warnings if you modify the selected data without first resetting the index or taking a copy of the selected data.
+To demonstrate this, we will make the selection again and do a small change for the first value of the ``TEMP_CELSIUS`` column.
 Here, we can take advantage of the `iloc` which makes it easy to access the first row based based on position 0.

 ```python
 # Make the selection